MediaComem/comem-archidep/subjects/git-branching/README.md

 Since Git cannot know which is better, it's **your responsibility** to:

-* Remove the version you don't want
+* Remove the version you don't want, and...
-* Remove the marker conflicts
+* Remove the marker conflicts.

 ```js
 return -b + a;